ccgarant/ergo-full-node-raspi/part2-ergo-full-node.md

 # Part 2: Ergo Full Node Setup
 Time Allotment:
-- 1hr to order parts (if you don't have it)
-- 1hr-3hr to execute (depending on skill level and snags)
+- 15min-2hr to execute (depending on skill level and snags)

 ## Setup & Config
-The following steps will install package dependencies like java, and streamline memory https://docs.ergoplatform.com/node/install/pi/#getting-started bonus work: recommend do the zram //tldr get 50% more out of your memory, more efficient solution, backend sharing sudo nano zram-swap-config.config update to recommended parameters per raspi
+The following steps will install package dependencies like java, and streamline memory https://docs.ergoplatform.com/node/install/pi/#getting-started

+bonus work: recommend do the zram
+ - tldr: gets 50% more out of your memory, more efficient solution, backend sharing sudo nano zram-swap-config.config

+update to recommended parameters per raspi

 java -version //to check install correctly